humanitec/terraform-provider-platform-orchestrator/docs/resources/module.md

 ### Required

 - `id` (String) The unique identifier for a module
+- `module_source` (String) The source of the OpenTofu module backing this module.
+Required.
+Must be set to 'inline' if module_source_code is set.
 - `resource_type` (String) The resource type that this module provisions.
 Changing this will force a recreation of the resource.

 ### Optional